Discover Log Shipping: 10 Best Practices

 Conclusion

 Log Shipping in SQL Server provides a low-cost, primary disaster recovery option that allows enterprises to ensure high availability without requiring sophisticated setups.
-While it lacks the real-time capabilities of more sophisticated solutions, its simplicity and dependability make it an essential tool in many database environments.
+Although it isn’t as fast as more complex solutions, its reliability and ease of use make it a vital tool in many database setups.

 FAQs